 In general, RadGrid behaves like a normal HTML Table.
-If you have table-layout: auto, then column width is calculated according to the content of the cells.
-Otherwise column width are specified in COLGROUP.COL.WIDTH by the browser.
+If you have table-layout: auto (the default value), then column width is calculated according to the content of the cells, so they may stretch or shrink.

 When scrolling is enabled (the ClientSettings.Scrolling.AllowScroll property is True) and the grid columns have static headers, table-layout is always fixed in Mozilla Firefox.
 Because of this, all columns are displayed with equal widths by default and the sum of all widths is equal to the width of RadGrid.
 If you want to change this behavior, you should provide a valid width attribute for the columns (using the HeaderStyle-Width property).

 Another property that affects the table-layout attribute of the rendered grid is ClientSettings.Resizing.ClipCellContentOnResize (see below).
 When ClipCellContentOnResize is True, the table-layout attribute is set to Fixed.

 If you want the columns in your grid to be resizable, set the ClientSettings.Resizing.AllowColumnResize property to True.
 When AllowColumnResize is True, users can resize columns by dragging the handle between column headers.
 The default value for this property is false.

 If you want the rows to be resizable as well, set the ClientSettings.Resizing.AllowRowResize property to True .
 This allows users to drag the handle between two rows to resize them.
 The default value for this property is False .